cythral/lambdajection/README.md

 ```

 ### 4.6.
 Initialization Services

 Initialization services can be used to initialize data or perform some task before the lambda is run.
 Initialization services should implement [ILambdaInitializationService](src/Core/ILambdaInitializationService.cs) and be injected into the container as singletons at startup.

 ### 4.7.
 Disposers
-> ℹ Disposers will be fully supported starting in v0.5.0-beta1

 Disposers can be used to run object finalization and mark for garbage collection.
 Lambdajection supports Lambdas that implement either [IDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable), [IAsyncDisposable](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncdisposable) or both.
 If you implement both, DisposeAsync will be preferred.